shorepine/alles/getting-started.md

 ### Fun with frequency modulation

 As well as doing partial additive synthesis, Alles is also great at doing frequency modulation of sine waves.
 We call it `ALGO`.
 This is a type of synthesis you've heard quite a bit of, and is fun to play with.
-You can experiment most easily by trying one of the presets we've baked into Alles.
+You can experiment most easily by trying one of the 201 presets we've baked into Alles.
 Give it a go like

 ```python
 alles.send(wave=alles.ALGO,osc=0,patch=0,note=50,vel=1)
 alles.send(wave=alles.ALGO,osc=0,patch=1,note=50,vel=1)
 ```

 The `patch` lets you set which preset.
+It can be from 0 to 200.
 Another fun parameter is `ratio`, which for ALGO patch types indicates how slow / fast to play the patch's envelopes.
 Really cool to slow them down!

 ```python
 alles.send(wave=alles.ALGO,osc=0,note=40,vel=1,ratio=0.5,patch=8) # half speed